 If you’ve recently installed a pool in your backyard or purchased a home that has a pool, you’re probably familiar with the term “pool shocking.”
-Shocking your pool is one type of pool maintenance that you’ll need to perform to keep your pool water clean – among vacuuming your pool, keeping your filter clean, and more.
+Shocking your pool is one type of pool maintenance that you’ll need to perform to keep your pool water clean – among vacuuming your pool, keeping your filter clean, checking total alkalinity, and more.
 It’s crucial to understand why shocking a pool is important, how it works, and how often it should be done.

 What Does Pool Shock Do?

 Before you actually get started shocking your pool, let’s go over the basics of what pool shock really does.

 Pool shock is a fast acting cleaning method to kill algae that’s developed in your pool water.
 Most commonly done when you’re opening your pool for the season, but should also be considered after a big pool party or if you’ve missed a few rounds of basic cleaning.